kubernetes/community/events/elections/2021/README.md

 [Eligible voters] may endorse candidates of their choosing by replying to the candidate's nomination **issue** saying something like "I endorse this nominee, and I work for <COMPANY>" or "+1".
-Please state that you are in voters.md, and include your employer's name so that we see can which candidates have sufficient endorsements.
+Please state that you an eligible voter, and include your employer's name so that we see can which candidates have sufficient endorsements.